yfrigui/coding-challenge/README.md

 #### Front-end

-Your project can be built using any JavaScript or CSS framework though we encourage ReactJS, Redux and raw CSS/SCSS as these are used every day at Ambassador.
-You are also welcome to use our [React conventions library](https://www.google.com/url?q=https://www.npmjs.com/package/react-conventions&sa=D&ust=1481139227208000&usg=AFQjCNGhGao9--iGsEpopQzy4H4xhXkhzw) to help build your UI.
-When you're done, host it on [Heroku](https://dashboard.heroku.com).
+Your project can be built using any JavaScript or CSS framework, though we encourage ReactJS, Redux and CSS/SCSS as these are used every day at Ambassador.
+You are also welcome to use our [React-ions library](https://www.npmjs.com/package/react-ions) to help build your UI.

 Alternatively, feel free to swap out similar JavaScript frameworks such as Angular and UI kits such as Bootstrap.
 In addition to building the referral application, complete the HTML/CSS challenge which can be found in the `/html-css-exercise` [folder in the repo](https://github.com/GetAmbassador/coding-challenge/tree/master/html-css-exercise).